Evaluating Competitiveness in UEFA's New Champions League Format: Acknowledgments

 \section{Acknowledgments}

 The computational resources (Stevin Supercomputer Infrastructure) and services used in this work were provided by the VSC (Flemish Supercomputer Center), funded by Ghent University, FWO and the Flemish Government – department EWI.
-We also wish to thank Andr{\'a}s Gyimesi and Roel Lambers for fruitful discussions on the Champions League reform, and L{\'a}szl{\'o} Csat{\'o} and Frits Spieksma in particular for their helpful suggestions on the writing of this paper.
+We also wish to thank Andr{\'a}s Gyimesi and Roel Lambers for fruitful discussions on the Champions League reform and L{\'a}szl{\'o} Csat{\'o} in particular for his helpful suggestions on the writing of this paper.